A Valediction: Of Weeping Analysis by John Donne | Stanza by Stanza

 Stanza-I Analysis of “A Valediction: Of Weeping”:

-When someone explains the situation of farewell, tears are imagined.
+When someone explains the situation of farewell, tears are necessary.
 John Donne is in Europe, whereas his wife is in France.
 He gravely misses his wife and sheds tears for her.
 Nevertheless, he imagines a situation where his wife is present in front of him.
-He philosophically talks about tears and their importance.
+He philosophically talks about tears and their importance in one’s life.
 He says that tears have no meanings at all until they contain feelings.
 In general, tears have no importance but the poet’s tears are not useless because they contain an image of his beloved’s face.
 They are stamped just likes coins are stamped with the image of a king.
 In this way, the poet compares his tears with the coins of a republic.
 He says that he will shed tears in presence of his beloved, as they are her creation.
 However, when the poet shed tears, he actually degrades his beloved.

 A deeper analysis of “A Valediction: Of Weeping” forces us to think twice on the arguments of John Donne.
 He has valued his tears.
-They are round and have feelings.
+They are round and are full of feelings.
 Moreover, they are not useless as they have an image of his beloved.
 Donne has used a very basic conceit in this poem but the same has much importance as pointed out by Helen Gardner.
 She while commenting on the poem said:

 “the basic conceit is that the tears of each lover bear the image or stamp of the other.”